There were 5 children in my

 family.
 My parents divorced when I was 2 years old and

 I grew up with my grandmother who

-was very religious and took me to the
+was Catholic and she took me to the

 heart that religious ceremonies could